 11. SECURITY INCIDENTS

-If it becomes aware of a confirmed Security Incident, NextRoll shall inform Customer without undue delay and shall provide reasonable information and cooperation to Customer so that Customer can fulfil any data breach reporting obligations it may have under (and in accordance with the timescales required by) Applicable Data Protection Law.
-NextRoll shall further take such any reasonably necessary measures and actions to remedy or mitigate the effects of the Security Incident and shall keep Customer informed of all material developments in connection with the Security Incident.
+Upon becoming aware of a confirmed Security Incident, NextRoll shall inform Customer without undue delay and shall provide all such timely information and cooperation as Customer may require in order for Customer to fulfil its data breach reporting obligations under (and in accordance with the timescales required by) Applicable Data Protection Law.
+NextRoll shall further take all such measures and actions as are necessary to remedy or mitigate the effects of a confirmed Security Incident and shall keep Customer informed of all developments in connection with the confirmed Security Incident.

 12. DELETION OR RETURN OF DATA

-Upon termination or expiry of the Agreement, NextRoll shall (at Customer’s election) destroy or return to Customer all Customer CRM Data in its possession or control.
-This requirement shall not apply to the extent that NextRoll is required by Applicable Law to retain some or all of the Customer CRM Data, or to Customer CRM Data it has archived on back-up systems, in which event NextRoll shall securely isolate and protect such Customer CRM Data from any further processing until it can be deleted except where and to the extent required by Applicable Law.
+Upon termination or expiry of the Agreement, NextRoll shall destroy all Customer Personal Data (including all copies of the Customer Personal Data) in its possession or control (including any Customer Personal Data subcontracted to a third party for processing) at the Customer’s request or in accordance with the NextRoll’s data retention policy set out at https://www.nextroll.com/privacy.
+This requirement shall not apply to the extent that NextRoll is required by any applicable law to retain some or all of the Customer Personal Data, in which event NextRoll shall isolate and protect the Customer Personal Data from any further processing except to the extent required by such law until deletion is possible.